chance-alvarado/SIRQIs-IBM/README.md

 SIRQIs is an individual-based model of disease developed completely in [Python](https://www.python.org/).
 Since disease and interaction dynamics are enacted at the individual-level across large batches of simulations **ensure you have proper computational resources and time**.
 SIRQIs will also automatically produce many results files when run. **Be sure to have ample storage on your device to store simulation results**.
 Download or clone this repository [here](https://github.com/chance-alvarado/SIRQIs-IBM).

 The contents of this repository were written and have been tested with [Python 3.7.4](https://www.python.org/).
-SIRQIs makes used of the follwoing standard libraries:
+SIRQIs makes used of the following standard libraries:

 Library |
 --------|